Dynamical Learning in Deep Asymmetric Recurrent Neural Networks

-where \( H(x) = \frac{1}{2} \operatorname{Erfc}\left( \frac{x}{\sqrt{2}} \right) \).
-The entropy $S_\mathrm{fp}$ is an increasing function of $J_D $ and $\lambda$, it vanishes when \( J_D = \lambda= 0 \), and goes to $\log 2$ in the limit \( J_D, \lambda \to \infty \), where all configurations become fixed points.
-The core model is recovered by setting $\lambda=0$.
-Details of the derivation are given in the Supplementary Material (SM).
-A replica computation of the same quantity confirms that the fixed points are isolated and point-like (see SM).
-According to the overlap gap property (OGP) \cite{gamarnik2021overlap}, this implies that stable algorithms (which include the network dynamics as a specific case) cannot reach such fixed-point configurations in sub-exponential time, assuming these are the only solutions present.
-As discussed in ref.~\cite{baldassi_prl_2015}, while these analytical calculations correctly give the behavior of dominant configurations, they neglect the role of subdominant configurations which are not isolated and can be attractive for some dynamical processes and algorithms.
-Extensive simulations with several algorithms \cite{furthcoming2025} show that there exist algorithm-dependent threshold values of $J_D$ beyond which fixed points can be reached very rapidly.
-For the core model, Belief Propagation with reinforcement \cite{baldassi_pnas_2016} appears to be able to find fixed points with $J_D$ as low as $0.35$ for large $N$ in a small (sublinear) number of iterations; likelihood optimization \`a la ref.~\cite{baldassi2018role_of_stochasticity} seems to require $J_D \gtrapprox 0.5$; simple iteration of the update dynamics $J_D \gtrapprox 0.8$.
-This regime is characterized by an extended connected cluster with a high density of solutions and a branching structure \cite{baldassi2021unveiling,annesi2023star}, which can be studied by a more refined analytical approach where one biases the Gibbs measure toward fixed points surrounded by a large number of neighboring solutions \cite{baldassi_prl_2015}.
-This ``Local Entropy approach'' uses an effective energy density $ \mathcal{E}(\tilde{s},d)$ relative to a reference configuration of the neurons \(\tilde{s}\), and the associated partition function defined as
+While these analytical calculations correctly give the behavior of dominant configurations, they neglect the role of subdominant configurations (with an entropy smaller than $S_\mathrm{fp}$) which are not isolated and can be attractive for some dynamical processes and algorithms ~\cite{baldassi_prl_2015}.
+In fact, extensive simulations with several algorithms \cite{furthcoming2025} show that there exist algorithm-dependent threshold values of $J_D$ beyond which fixed points can be reached very rapidly.
+For the core model, Belief Propagation with reinforcement \cite{baldassi_pnas_2016} appears to be able to find fixed points with $J_D$ as low as $0.35$ for large $N$ in a small (sublinear) number of iterations; likelihood optimization \`a la ref.~\cite{baldassi2018role_of_stochasticity} requires $J_D \gtrapprox 0.5$; simple iteration of the update dynamics, on which we will focus in this paper, converges for $J_D \gtrapprox 0.8$. (see SM-A for the scaling bound $J_D \lessapprox\sqrt{2 \ln N}$).
+The dynamics converge to the RM, an extended connected cluster with a high density of solutions and a branching structure \cite{baldassi2021unveiling,annesi2023star}.
+It can be studied by a more refined analytical approach where one biases the Gibbs measure toward fixed points surrounded by a large number of neighboring solutions \cite{baldassi_prl_2015}; this ``local entropy approach'' is explained in the ``End Matter'' section and detailed in SM-B.

+The existence of the RM is a prerequisite for the convergence of local dynamical algorithms and underlies the effectiveness of our learning scheme.
+Its geometry combines flexibility and stability: the RM forms a dense, connected cluster of fixed points that are robust to substantial perturbations.
+As discussed in the Supplementary Material, perturbing a fixed point by flipping a large fraction of its units typically drives the dynamics toward another fixed point in its immediate neighborhood, at a Hamming distance of only a few percent.
+Learning further enhances this robustness by stabilizing the reached configuration, which remains stable even after the transient output feedback is removed.
+This persistence of task-relevant configurations provides a natural mechanism for generalization.